poult-lab/daily-word/english_words_ learning.md

+> 预测vs推测
+>
-Forecasting and prediction are two terms that are often used interchangeably, but they actually have different meanings.
+> Forecasting and prediction are two terms that are often used interchangeably, but they actually have different meanings.
+>

-Forecasting involves using data and statistical models to estimate future trends or events based on historical patterns.
+> Forecasting involves using data and statistical models to estimate future trends or events based on historical patterns.
 Forecasting often involves quantitative methods, such as time series analysis or regression modeling, to make predictions about future outcomes.
 Examples of forecasting include predicting sales for a new product or estimating the number of visitors to a website.
+>

-Prediction, on the other hand, can be based on a variety of methods, including statistical analysis, machine learning, or expert judgement.
+> Prediction, on the other hand, can be based on a variety of methods, including statistical analysis, machine learning, or expert judgement.
 Prediction involves using available information to make an educated guess about what is likely to happen in the future.
 Predictions can be based on both quantitative and qualitative factors, such as market trends, customer behavior, or industry events.
 Examples of prediction include predicting the outcome of a sports game, or the likelihood of a company succeeding in a new market.
+>

-In summary, forecasting is a more structured approach that relies on historical data and statistical models to estimate future outcomes, while prediction is a more flexible approach that can incorporate a wider range of inputs and methods to make an informed guess about future events.
+> In summary, forecasting is a more structured approach that relies on historical data and statistical models to estimate future outcomes, while prediction is a more flexible approach that can incorporate a wider range of inputs and methods to make an informed guess about future events.
+>

 06.forest/ˈfɔːrɪst/

-[noun] Thousands of hectares of forest are destroyed each year. "a large area of land that is thickly covered with **trees**"
+[noun] Thousands of **hectares** of forest are destroyed each year.

+"a large area of land that is thickly covered with **trees**"

+07.hectare /ˈhekter/

+[n] "**a unit** for measuring an area of land; 10 000 square metres or about 2.5 acres"